Russian budget deficit soars in January, full year deficit could double to over 6% of GDP

 Bloomberg Economics economist for Russia Alexander Isakov said the collapse in the oil and gas revenues in January was predictable, and a result of the oil sanctions that came into force in December and February, but that revenues were likely to recover in the latter part of the year as the market responded to changes in oil export routes forced on Russia.

-Oil and gas revenues in 2023 will reach RUB7 trillion instead of the planned RUB8 trillion, according to Isakov, while expenses will increase this year to RUB31 trillion instead of planned RUB26.1 trillion.
+Oil and gas revenues in 2023 will reach RUB7 trillion instead of the planned RUB8 trillion, according to Isakov, while expenses will rise this year to RUB31 trillion instead of planned RUB26.1 trillion.
 The result will be the annual budget deficit will more than double from the planned RUB2.9 trillion to as much as RUB6.9 trillion.

 The Solid Numbers telegram channel, created by VTB Capital analysts, say that the January result is probably an aberration and that the result cannot be extrapolated for the full year.
 A similar phenomenon was observed at the start of the war when oil revenues collapsed due to self-sanctioning by oil traders in the first months, only to recover as new routes and customers were found.
 VTB Capital analysts expect revenues to recover in the coming months and expenditures to fall again.